 By day, she’s regular teenager Miley Stewart.
 By night, she’s international pop star Hannah Montana — and almost nobody knows her secret.
 Sound like trouble?
 Oh, it is.
 Not only did Hannah Montana launch Miley Cyrus’ career (and helped revitalize that of her real-life and on-screen father, Billy Ray Cyrus), but it’s also the highest-rated show in Disney Channel history.
 If you grew up with Miley, Disney+ gives you the perfect chance to revisit the series: Every episode is available on Disney+ right now.

 The first live-action Star Wars series got off to a surprising start, and things are only going to get wilder as time goes on.
-In this groundbreaking series from Iron Man director Jon Favreau, Pablo Pascal stars as a masked warrior who travels through the Star Wars Universe’s seedy underbelly, brushing up against ex-Imperial warlords, former Rebel shock troopers, assassin droids, and all other kinds of ne’er-do-wells in his search for the ultimate bounty.
+In this groundbreaking series from Iron Man director Jon Favreau, Pedro Pascal stars as a masked warrior who travels through the Star Wars Universe’s seedy underbelly, brushing up against ex-Imperial warlords, former Rebel shock troopers, assassin droids, and all other kinds of ne’er-do-wells in his search for the ultimate bounty.
 Featuring the talents of Werner Herzog, Nick Nolte, Gina Carano, Giancarlo Esposito, and Taika Waititi — and that’s just in front of the camera — this one is something special.